lilyjma/node-mcp-sdk-functions-hosting/README.md

 ## Deploy MCP server to Azure Functions
 1. [Create a Function app](https://learn.microsoft.com/azure/azure-functions/functions-create-function-app-portal?tabs=core-tools&pivots=flex-consumption-plan) hosted on the **Flex Consumption plan** and related resources.
     - Choose **Node 22** as the runtime stack and version.
     - On *Networking* tab, choose "Enable public access" to allow all IPs to access the app.
-This makes the deployment in next step and connect to the server for testing easy.
-However, this is _not_ recommended for production scenarios.
+This helps with the deployment step and allows for accessing the app (i.e. server) during testing.
+For production scenarios, it's recommended that you configure IP allowlist or set up VNET instead.
 1. Deploy the server by running the following command in the root directory:
     ```azcli
     func azure functionapp publish <function app name>